wenewzhang/mixin_network-nodejs-bot2/README.md

 ### Node.js enviroment setup:
-This tutorial is written in Node.js and use a library [wangshijun/mixin-node-client](https://github.com/wangshijun/mixin-node-client).
+This tutorial is written in Node.js.
 So you need to install yarn node before writing code.

 on MacOS
 ```bash